 When we look carefully at the above checklist, there are metrics and sign off mentioned there that we have not discussed earlier.
 Let us talk about them now.

-We have established that during the test execution phase, reports are sent out to all the other project team members to give a clear idea about what is happening in the QA execution phase.
-This information is important to everyone in order to get a validation about the overall quality of the final product.
+We have established that during the Test Execution phase, reports are sent out to all the other project team members to give a clear idea about what is happening in the QA Execution phase.
+This information is important to everyone in order to get validation about the overall quality of the final product.

 Imagine I report that 10 test cases passed or 100 test cases were executed- these numbers are merely raw data and do not give a very good perspective about how things are going on.

-Metrics play a vital role is filling this gap.
+Metrics play a vital role in filling this gap.
 Metrics are in simple words, intelligent numbers that the testing team collects and maintains.
-For example, if I said 90% of the test cases passed, it makes more sense than saying 150 test cases passed.
+For Example, if I said 90% of the test cases passed, it makes more sense than saying 150 test cases passed.
 Isn’t it?

 There are different kinds of Metrics collected during the test execution phase.
 What metrics exactly are to be collected and maintained for what periods of time- this information can be found in the test plan document.